Jim Hill High School: History

-Jim Hill Public School was named in 1912 for politician James Hill (c.
-1838–1903), a "mulatto" who had served as Secretary of State of Mississippi during the Reconstruction era.
-Samuel Manual Brinkley (1878–1946) served as the school principal in the 1920s.
-The former building was established on Lynch Street as an elementary school, and later as a junior high school.
+Jim Hill Public School was named in 1912 after politician James Hill (c.
+1838–1903), a formerly enslaved man who served as Secretary of State of Mississippi during the Reconstruction era.
+Samuel Manual Brinkley (1878–1946) served as the school’s principal in the 1920s.
+The former building was established on Lynch Street as an elementary school and later served as a junior high school.

 The current building was constructed in the 1960s in the Washington Addition neighborhood.
-The school also was formerly housed in a building that operated as Blackburn Middle School, where a new school was established in 2010.
+The school was also formerly housed in a building that operated as Blackburn Middle School, where a new school was established in 2010.

-The International Baccalaureate Program hosted there was established in 1992.
-The new wing was annexed in 2001.
+The International Baccalaureate program hosted there was established in 1992.
+A new wing was added in 2001.

-About
+Demographics

 In the 2023–2024 school year, the enrollment was 876 students, and the school was 97.8% Black.

 Special programs

-Jim Hill was the only high school in the state of Mississippi with the International Baccalaureate Diploma program.
-This school offers these classes in Geometry MYP, Biology MYP and IB, Humanities MYP and IB, Language MYP and IB, Physical Education MYP, Algebra II MYP, Math Studies IB, Theory of Knowledge IB, Psychology IB, Technology IB, Art MYP and IB, French MYP and IB, and Spanish MYP and IB.
+Jim Hill is one of two high schools in the state of Mississippi with the International Baccalaureate Diploma program.
+This school offers IB classes in biology, music, Spanish, visual arts, math, psychology, French, English literature, history, and theory of knowledge as well as the Middle Years Programme personal project course which serves as a prerequisite for the other IB courses.

-For the program, students must complete a Personal Project in their 10th grade year and sign a contract, write Internal Assessments for World Literature, Mathematics, Humanities; create 12 art pieces to be sent off with their Developmental Workbooks; and take an exam in Language, Math, Humanities, Science, Psychology, Theory of Knowledge, and a foreign language in the IB Diploma years.
-If the composite score of the IB exam is high enough, then the student may qualify for the IB Diploma.
-Students who aren't as esteemed are granted the IB scholarship.
-Community Service (CAS hours) is calculated into the equation.
-Obama Magnet Elementary serves IB grades Pre-K-5 and Northwest Jackson Middle School serves IB grades 6–8.

-The AP Program is offered at the school.
+The AP Program is also offered at the school.